Takakiriy/typrm/README.md

     typrm keyword: csv
     .../text.txt:1: #keyword: CSV, comma separated values
     typrm keyword:

+Even if you have Git bash open on Windows, you can launch typrm.ps1 PowerShell script with the following command:

+    $ powershell typrm

 When running in Visual Studio Code terminal, you can open the file at the found location (path)